Want to teach your kids about being thankful? Start this Thanksgiving tradition!

 When your jar is ready, it’s time to print the “I am thankful for” slips of paper (Click image for printable).
-Cut them into strips and keep them near the jar for easy access!
+Cut them into strips and keep them near the jar with a pen or pencil for easy access!

 How to Use the Thankful Jar

 At the end of every day (or even once at the end of every week), each family member can take a few minutes to think about something they are thankful for, write it on a slip of paper, and then place it in the jar.

 You may have to help little kids, but it’s a great way to practice writing and spelling!

 On Thanksgiving, each member of the family can take turns reading each thankful thought and reliving the happy memories from the year.
 When the jar is empty, it can be returned to its place and new thankful thoughts can start accumulating for the next year!

 What are your favorite Thanksgiving traditions?
 Are you going to start a new Thanksgiving tradition this year?
 Share with us in a comment below!